erdogant/worldmap/README.md

 ```

 ## Citation
-Please cite hnet in your publications if this is useful for your research.
+Please cite worldmap in your publications if this is useful for your research.
 Here is an example BibTeX entry:
 ```BibTeX
 @misc{erdoganta2019worldmap,
   title={worldmap},